-Class sizes in the elementary range from ten to seventeen students per section, with an average class size of 14 students.
-If the section goes over 15 students, a teacher’s aide is added to the classroom.
-Our secondary classes average between 8 to 15, occasionally bringing two grades together for Christian Studies in the high school.
+Class sizes in the elementary range from 10 to 17 students per section, with an average class size of 14 students.
+Our secondary classes average between 8 to 19, occasionally bringing two grades together for Christian Studies in the high school.

 Classroom size at Dominion Ridge allows the administration and faculty to identify each child’s individual gifts and interests and to guide each student to recognize who they are created to be and to learn how to transfer that knowledge to their classroom work and beyond to everyday life.